MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started-19/install-fod-19.md

 6. After the progress bar completes, restart the operating system.

 ## Release notes and suggestions for the Server Core App Compatibility FOD and Internet Explorer 11 optional package

+> [!IMPORTANT]
+> FODs installed on Windows Server, version 1809 won't remain in place after an in-place upgrade to Windows Server, version 1903, so you'd have to install them again after the upgrade.

-- **Important:** please read the Windows Server 2019 release notes for any issues, considerations, or guidance before proceeding with installation and use of the Server Core App Compatibility FOD and Internet Explorer 11 optional package.
+- **Important:** Read the Windows Server 2019 release notes for any issues, considerations, or guidance before proceeding with installation and use of the Server Core App Compatibility FOD and Internet Explorer 11 optional package.

- >[!NOTE]
-   > It's possible to encounter flickering with the Server Core console experience when adding the App Compatibility FOD after using Windows Update to install cumulative updates.
+- It's possible to encounter flickering with the Server Core console experience when adding the App Compatibility FOD after using Windows Update to install cumulative updates.
 This issue is resolved with December, 2018 updates.
 For more info and resolution steps, see [Knowledge Base article 4481610: Screen flickers after you install Server Core App Compatibility FOD in Windows Server 2019 Server Core](https://support.microsoft.com/help/4481610/screen-flickers-after-fod-installation-windows2019-server-core).

 - After installation of the App Compatibility FOD and reboot of the server, the command console window frame color will change to a different shade of blue.